About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Erik Hovenkamp’s research focuses on antitrust and competition policy, patents and innovation policy, law and economics, and industrial organization.
-His work is cited in federal court opinions and has been published in a range of law and economics journals, including The University of Chicago Law Review, Review of Industrial Organization, Journal of Corporation Law, International Review of Law and Economics, and Minnesota Law Review, among others.
+Erik Hovenkamp’s research focuses on antitrust; IP and innovation policy; law and economics; and industrial organization.
+His work has been published in a range of leading law reviews and economics journals, including the Yale Law Journal; the Journal of Legal Studies; the Journal of Industrial Economics; and the University of Chicago Law Review, among many others.

 Hovenkamp earned a PhD in economics and a JD, both from Northwestern University.
-In 2017, he joined Harvard Law School as a postdoctoral fellow in the Project on the Foundations of Private Law and Yale Law School as a visiting fellow in the Information Society Project.
-In 2018 he was a visiting lecturer at Boston University School of Law.
+Prior to joining the USC faculty in 2019, he was a postdoctoral fellow at Harvard Law School in the Project on the Foundations of Private Law and a Visiting Fellow at Yale Law School in the Information Society Project.
+In 2018 he was a Visiting Lecturer at Boston University School of Law.

 Works in Progress